Fish Atlas Maps Of New York

-Fish distribution maps are a valuable and necessary part of conservation and management work.
-However, the only maps for New York's inland fishes, from 1985, are becoming outdated.
-Up-to-date maps allow workers to better complete field assessments and to identify range extensions and species extirpations.
-They are also useful to anglers, naturalists and others interested in our water resources.
-We have developed updated maps for this purpose, and they accompany the other most recent watershed inventories with species lists, published in 2004.
+Fish distribution maps are a valuable and necessary part of conservation and management work, as they allow scientists to better complete field assessments and to identify range extensions and species extirpations.
+They are also useful to anglers, naturalists, and others interested in our water resources.

-The species distribution maps provided on the following pages are meant to stand alone.
-Our goal in generating the 179 maps was to provide information on the current distribution of each species of inland fish by recording each documented collection as a point on the map.
+Our goal in generating the 179 species distribution maps was to provide information on the current distribution of each species of inland fish by recording each documented collection as a point on the map.
 However, fish ranges are dynamic and, for many species, rarely hold constant over long periods of time.
 Extirpations of small populations, range expansions and contractions due to habitat modification, introductions, and invasions all force changes in our understanding of the range of any particular species.
 To provide a feel for change, the points are coded on all maps as follows:

 This should allow any reader to assess gross changes in range over time.
 The text accompanying each map summarizes the habitat, native range and the status of a species.
-The 18 watersheds of NY are shown below (Figure 1) and are the basis for comments about species gains or losses of distributional range.
+The 18 watersheds of NY are shown in Figure 1, and are the basis for comments about species gains or losses of distributional range.

 Documentation for the points on the maps is scattered among:

 - museum catalog records;